 First, we all need to just admit that the ’80s had some of the best kid’s programming.
 Today’s programs are not on the same level by a long shot in terms of plot, characters, and teaching lessons.
 So maybe it should be no surprise that a reboot of an ’80s program about colorful ponies has created a massive herd of adult fans.
 In fact, right here in Seaddle (Seattle to you non-pony folk), pony enthusiasts from all over come once a year to Everfree Northwest (EFNW) – a three day convention for fans of the My Little Pony (MLP) franchise.
-2016 was the fifth year the convention was held and they had over 3,000 people in attendance.
-Jasmine Hayes, a local collector, had a booth at the convention and gave a talk on the 33-year history of the show and toys.
+Jasmine Hayes, a local collector, had a booth at the 2016 convention and gave a talk on the 33-year history of the show and toys.

-Since she is 28-years-old, you may assume that Jasmine grew up with My Little Pony and just happened to carry her love for the adorable characters into her adulthood.
+Since right around 30-years-old, you may assume that Jasmine grew up with My Little Pony and just happened to carry her love for the adorable characters into her adulthood.
 But that’s not the case.
 Like many fans of the show, she did not become a fan until the reboot, My Little Pony: Friendship is Magic in 2010.
 Prior to that, she had been a collector of Pokemon.
 She says she didn’t have a single pony before she watched My Little Pony: Friendship is Magic and fell in love.

 “I actually put off watching My Little Pony for a while, I thought it might be crossing the line and would be too childish,” Jasmine says.
 “But Friendship is Magic is very well written and soon I found myself wanting the merchandise and the rest was history.”